QinlinChen/QinlinChen.github.io/index.md

 ## Posts

 I wrote some posts on Zhihu for fun.
 Click [here](https://www.zhihu.com/people/QinlinChen/posts) if you have any interests.

-## Projects

-**National Innovation Projects for Undergraduates**:
-- Detection of Smells in Spreadsheets Based on Dynamic Video Analysis (May 2018 - Mar 2020)
-  - Rated as Excellent in the Final Defense.

-**Selected Course Projects**:
-- Bustub^ (from CMU: 15-445, in C++)
-  - A SQL database system.
-- Labs for Distribued Systems^ (from MIT: 6.824, in Golang)
-  - Implemented MapReduce and sharded kvdb.
-- [EmojiRecommendation](https://github.com/QinlinChen/EmojiRecommendation) (from NJU: Data Mining, in Python)
-  - Recommend emojis for sentences.
-- [Painter](https://github.com/QinlinChen/Painter) (from NJU: Principle of Computer Graphics, in Qt/C++)
-  - A graphics system for painting primitives.
-- [CMM Compiler](https://github.com/QinlinChen/cmm-compiler) (from NJU: Principles and Techniques of Compiler, in C)
-  - A compiler for C--, a subset of the C programming language.
-- [ToyOS](https://github.com/QinlinChen/ToyOS) (from NJU: Operating Systems, in C)
-  - Mini Operating System Kernel.
-- [ics2017-pa](https://github.com/QinlinChen/ics2017-pa) (from NJU: Introduction to Computer Systems, in C)
-  - i386 Emulator.

-(I'd better not to publish my code for some of these programming assignments (marked with ^) on github according to their course policies.
-Contact me if you want them.)

 ## Awards & Honors